MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/on-behalf-of-flow.md

 ### Exception handling

-In a case when `AcquireTokenInLongRunningProcess` throws an exception when it cannot find a token and the L2 cache has a cache entry for the same cache key, verify that the L2 cache read operation completed successfully. `AcquireTokenInLongRunningProcess` is different from the `InitiateLongRunningProcessInWebApi` and `AcquireTokenOnBehalfOf`, in that it is if the cache read fails, this method is unable to acquire a new token from AAD because it does not have an original user assertion.
+In a case when `AcquireTokenInLongRunningProcess` throws an exception when it cannot find a token and the L2 cache has a cache entry for the same cache key, verify that the L2 cache read operation completed successfully. `AcquireTokenInLongRunningProcess` is different from the `InitiateLongRunningProcessInWebApi` and `AcquireTokenOnBehalfOf`, in that it is if the cache read fails, this method is unable to acquire a new token from Azure AD because it does not have an original user assertion.
 If using Microsoft.Identity.Web.TokenCache to enable distributed cache, set [OnL2CacheFailure](https://github.com/AzureAD/microsoft-identity-web/wiki/Token-Cache-Troubleshooting#i-configured-a-distributed-l2-cache-but-nothings-gets-written-to-it) event to retry the L2 call and/or add extra logs, which can be enabled [like this](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Logging#logging-in-a-distributed-token-cache).

 ### Removing accounts